-The glass-fracture filling of poor quality ruby has spawned a new treatment, cobalt –glass fracture filling of rejection quality sapphire.
+The glass-fracture filling of poor quality Ruby has spawned a new treatment, cobalt –glass fracture filling of rejection quality sapphire.

-Whereas the ruby relied on colourless-yellow glass being injected into the multitude of surface reaching fractures, this treatment involves the use of a cobalt-doped (blue) glass, thereby not only improving the clarity of the material but the colour as well.
+Whereas the Ruby relied on colourless-yellow glass being injected into the multitude of surface reaching fractures, this treatment involves the use of a cobalt-doped (blue) glass, thereby not only improving the clarity of the material but the colour as well.

-As with the glass fracture filled ruby, detection by hand lens will reveal numerous bubbles trapped in the glass and a myriad of surface reaching fractures that appear as scratches on the surface.
-However, the sapphire will show intense blue colouration within the fractures, with an appearance similar to dyed crackled quartz.
+As with the glass fracture filled Ruby, detection by hand lens will reveal numerous bubbles trapped in the glass and a myriad of surface reaching fractures that appear as scratches on the surface.
+However, the Sapphire will show intense blue colouration within the fractures, with an appearance similar to dyed crackled quartz.

 When faceted gems are immersed in water against a white background the facet edges appear darker.
 This is due to the concentration of colour occurring at the junctions of the facets.

-Diffusion Coated Sapphire Immersed
+Surface Diffused Sapphire Immersed

-Diffused Star Sapphire
+Surface Diffused Star Sapphire